iamciera/veinUpdate/README.md

 ##Conclusions

-- There is a difference in leaf density between lines.
+- There is a difference in leaf density between lines: M82 has higher vein density.
-- There is a difference between treatments within each line.
+- There is a difference between treatments within each line:  M82 is capable of responding to sun and shade better.
-- M82 modifies leaflet density by shape.
+- M82 modifies leaflet density by shape?
+Or does vein formation modify leaf shape?
+Chicken egg?
+Is there a way to get past this?
 - Penn may be modifying by increasing density more than shape.
 - *Must get a better idea of minor vein density timing.
-Confocal?*
+Confocal?*  What would be looking for explicitly?
-- There is a negative correlation between circularity and vein density.
+- There is a correlation between circularity and vein density.
+    + but how?
+Re-do analysis.
+Maybe incorporate Ellipitical Forier Analysis?

 To determine if a loci may be responsible for the differences in vein density I need to figure out the most appropriate way to statistically analyze.
 More sampling?

 ##Part 4 - DR5::Venus

 ![](./vein09.png)

-###Questions  Since auxin is the first precursor to vasculature formation…
+###Questions  Since auxin is the first precursor to vasculature formation.

 Are there differences in auxin localization patterns which explain leaf differences in: